hastec-fr/apash/doc/fr/hastec/apash/commons-lang/ArrayUtils/get.md

   * None.

 ### Exit codes
-  * **0**: When first argument is an array and the index is in the bound of the array without declared default value.
+  * **0**: When first argument is an array and the index is in the bound of the array without declaring a default value.
   * **1**: Otherwise.

   <div align='right'>[ <a href='#apash-top'>↑ Back to top ↑</a> ]</div>